jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Improvement: Added a glossary and renamed a lot of classes
 - Improvement: Added logging parameter to CLI
 - Improvement: Shortened BBox output in CLI
+- Bugfix: The CLI don't unregister the local node in Zookeeper

 ### Version 0.3.3 (Stable) - 07.09.2017
 - New Feature: Added routing header to delete and query packages